Navid200/xDrip/docs/Ascending-volume-profile.md

 ## Ascending Volume Profile

 Try the ascending volume profile if you haven't already.
 When the alarm triggers, it starts silent or at low volume depending on the setting.
-Then, the alarm plays multiple times with 1-minute gaps in between.
+Then, the alarm plays at a 1-minute interval.
 Every time it plays, the volume increases a little bit.
 Eventually, it plays it at the max. volume.

 To enable it, go to
 Settings &#8722;> Alarms and Alerts &#8722;> Glucose Alert Settings &#8722;> Alert Volume Profile,